 There are no settlements, lodges or cultivation here in the national reserve where the clay lick is located, so the primary rainforest is protected from development.
 In the area of Tambopata where we’re staying at the Amazon Villa there are a few farms, lodges and even illegal gold mining.
 To our untrained eyes it had all looked like pristine rainforest, but Jair pointed out several areas of non-native crops along the riverbank to further our jungle education.

 We were a little bit jealous of the views the macaws would have had whilst flying over the rainforest, so we decided to do the next best thing by climbing up the 80 metre tall canopy tower to watch the sunset over the forest.
 It was just a 15 minute walk from the Amazon Villa, and took nearly as long to puff all the way up to the top!
+We found it incredible to see the different layers of the rainforest as we climbed up, something that you can’t really appreciate from the ground.
 It was such a treat to be given a glimpse into this secret rainforest world that few people get to see on an Amazon jungle tour.

 We were joined by Dani, one of the research scientists from the Wired Amazon team, who had brought his drone to introduce us to aerobotany – monitoring the health of rainforest trees from above.
 There are lots of scientific research projects that Rainforest Expeditions guests can get involved in, from discovering and naming new species to monitoring camera traps.
 We spent a fun half hour flying the drone on routes over the canopy, trying to grasp how small and insignificant we were compared to the enormity of the sea of endless green.